gsferreira/gsferreira.github.com/src/courses/xunit-csharp.md

 MSTest, NUnit, xUnit… they all work.
 But when you look at the industry, one framework stands out.

 Look at serious .NET job postings.
 What do they expect you to know?
-More often than not—xUnit.
+More often than not, xUnit.

 You’re a junior or mid-level developer.
 You know testing matters for your career.
 But you’re stuck reading old blog posts and second-guessing every choice.